 journal articles

 In this section, you can find peer-reviewed academic articles, but also some blog pieces.
-Peer-review involves the assessment and critique by scientists, which ensures the academic quality of an article.

 ‘We’re All in This Together?’A Survey Experiment on the Perceived Legitimacy of Region‐Specific Crisis Interventions in Germany and the Netherlands was published in Governance: An International Journal of Policy, Administration, and Institutions.
 In responding to crises, governments often need to enact restrictions on the freedoms of citizens that might be perceived as intrusive and unfair.
 Yet, government interventions need to retain legitimacy in the eyes of citizens.
 We study the perceived legitimacy of pandemic crisis interventions with a focus on the effects of multi‐level governance and region‐specific interventions.